 At Laser Spine Institute, a wide variety of techniques are available for the treatment of spine conditions that include:

-At Laser Spine Institute, we specialize in four types of endoscopic surgeries:
+At Laser Spine Institute, we specialize in four types of minimally invasive surgeries:

 The most unique aspect of Laser Spine Institute's surgical procedures is that they are minimally invasive.
 In the operating room, a small, less than 1-inch incision is made and a hollow tube is inserted into the incision.
 A series of tubes, increasing in size, are placed over the first tube, one at a time, to slowly create an opening to the spine that does not require tearing or cutting of the muscle.
 The last tube, or "working tube," is 18mm in diameter and once it is in place, the other tubes are removed.
 Now a camera, laser, suction, irrigation and other small surgical tools are inserted.
 Throughout the procedure, the anesthesiologist is sitting with the patient, monitoring his/her vital signs and administering medication and intravenous fluids as needed.
 A surgical technician stands by the surgeon to hand him the instruments he needs, and a circulating nurse is present to coordinate everyone on the operating room team, communicate with the patient, and keep the room temperature comfortable.